CloudM-Migrate/documentation/Engineering-Reference/GoogleSourceAO.md

 Allow migration of suspicious files from Google Drive to other platforms.

-Change Conditions: When enabled, this setting will allow you to migrate any suspicious files with an "acknowledgeAbuse" flag, so that the process does not fail.
+Change Conditions: When enabled this setting will allow you to migrate any suspicious files with an "acknowledgeAbuse" flag, so that the process does not fail.
 When set to false (disabled), suspicious files will not be migrated and the process will fail quicker.
 Please note that migrating suspicious files carries a risk to your domain.
 This setting will not be visible for Google Workspace to Google Workspace migrations

 ### Exclude External Permissions <a name="excludeexternalperms"></a>
 {: .no_toc }